 Canadians can give their input on these regulations by:

 - attending one of eight in-person sessions across the country,

 - Reading ourdiscussion paper and providing a written submission.

 The CTA will also conduct surveys with air travellers at select airports across Canada.

-The consultation website provides additional information on all elements of the consultation process, and the CTA's Transportation Modernization Act web page provides general information on the legislation.
+The consultation page provides additional information on all elements of the consultation process, and the CTA's Transportation Modernization Act web page provides general information on the legislation.

 The consultation process will continue until August 28, 2018.
 Once it concludes, all the input received will be considered and the new regulations will be drafted.
 The regulations will require approval from both the CTA and the Governor in Council to come into force.

 “We know air travel issues are important to Canadians and they want to see new air passenger protection regulations in place as soon as possible.
 We also know that they want their say on the content of those regulations.
 Our three-month consultation process will achieve both goals: it will offer individuals, consumer organizations, and the airline industry with multiple channels for offering input, while being focused and facilitating timely development of the regulations.
 We are committed to ensuring, through this regulatory process, that airlines' obligations to passengers are clear, transparent, fair, and consistent."